rkumarchou/istapi-task-one/README.md

 ```

 ## Utilising the REST APIs
  * Start the dev environment as explained above.
-Ther server would be running on localhost:3000
+The server would be running on localhost:3000
  * Now to access the APIs, we need to login else it will show unauthenticated.
-For logging in, hit via postman:
+For logging in, hit via postman or whatever client you use:
   `[POST] localhost:3000/login` with the following body:
 ```
 {